Aridhia-Open-Source/PHEMS_federated_node/DEPLOYMENT.md

 The secrets to be created are:
 - Db credentials for the FN webserver to use (not where the dataset is)
 - CR credentials (for the basic ghcr.io repo, you can create a personal access token with the `repo` and `write:packages` permissions.
 Use the generated token as password, and your github username)
-- Azure storage account credentials (if deploying on azure)
+- Azure storage account credentials (if used)
-- Certificate auto-renewal credentials (if needed)

 If you plan to deploy on a dedicated namespace, create it manually first or the secrets creation will fail
 ```sh
 kubectl create namespace <new namespace name>
 ```

-__Please keep in mind that every secret value has to be a base64 encoded string.__ It can be achieved with the following command:
+__Please keep in mind that every secret value has to be a base64 encoded string. if using the yaml templates.
+Via command line this conversion is done for you__ It can be achieved with the following command:
 ```sh
 echo -n "value" | base64
 ```